Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Hybrid Architecture

-We adapt a head-wise splitting approach, assigning different primitives to two groups of attention heads.
-Especially, query and key states in Transformer are projected to reduced dimensions, while the value state is expanded back to the original size~\citep{ye2024differential, schneider2025differential}.
-For Mamba, the hidden dimension of SSMs is similarly reduced based on configuration.
-Various fusion designs are explored, including normalization strategies—with or without group normalization~\citep{wu2018group} as in Hymba~\citep{dong2024hymba}); learnable scalar—such as scaling~\citep{dong2024hymba, ye2024differential, schneider2025differential} or gating parameters~\citep{lan2025liger, xiao2025wuneng}; fusion operations—including addition~\citep{dong2024hymba, lan2025liger, xiao2025wuneng}, subtraction~\citep{ye2024differential, schneider2025differential}, or concatenation~\citep{xiao2025wuneng}; and the number of output projection.
-We thoroughly evaluate these variants at both 350M and 1B scales, comparing their performance to existing intra-hybrid architectures. \looseness=-1
+We adopt a head-wise splitting approach, assigning different primitives to two groups of attention heads.
+Specifically, query and key states in the Transformer branch are projected to reduced dimensions, while the value state is expanded back to the original size~\citep{ye2024differential, schneider2025differential}.
+Similarly, for Mamba, the hidden dimension of SSMs is reduced based on the configuration.
+However, establishing the optimal fusion design within this framework is non-trivial, as experimental evidence regarding design variants remains limited.
+For instance, Hymba~\citep{dong2024hymba} shares results for only a single concatenation variant, and Falcon-H1~\citep{zuo2025falcon} focuses its deep ablations primarily on the Mamba component itself rather than the hybridization strategy.